 An assembly may be defined as a permanent or transient assembly of material capabilities.

 An assembly may be defined as physical or a logical assembly of material capabilities.

 Table 229 defines the relationship roles for the material capability.
+Table 230 defines the attributes for the material capability.